heyallnorahere/code-playground/README.md

 dotnet build -c $CONFIG
 ```

-**DISCLAIMER**: As of this commit, Release builds crash during shader translation.
-This is due to instruction optimizations during compilation that are not handled in translation.
-This will be addressed eventually.
+**DISCLAIMER**: As of this commit, jumps in shader loops are not translated correctly.
+Does not break any shaders in this repository, and will be addressed eventually.

 ## Running